 Prime Editing is a next-generation gene editing technology that acts like a DNA word processor, with the power to search and replace genetic sequences at their exact location in the genome, all without making double-strand breaks in DNA.

-Prime Editors are designed to produce edits across many tissues, organs and types of cells and to work broadly across most types of gene mutations at the natural genomic location, while minimizing unwanted DNA modifications.
-This approach uses a process designed to produce a wide variety of precise, predictable and efficient genetic outcomes at the targeted sequence, which we believe will dramatically increase the impact of gene editing for a broad range of therapeutic applications.
+Prime Editors are designed to produce precise edits and have editing activity across many different tissues, organs and types of cells.
+Prime Editors work broadly across almost all types of genetic mutations at the natural genomic location, while minimizing unwanted DNA modifications.
+The Prime Editing platform is designed to be able to produce a wide variety of precise, predictable and efficient genetic outcomes at the targeted pathogenic gene sequence, which we believe will dramatically increase the impact of gene editing for a broad range of therapeutic applications.

 How Prime Editing Works